facebook/prophet/docs/_docs/trend_changepoints.md

 ![png](/prophet/static/trend_changepoints_files/trend_changepoints_9_0.png)

 By default changepoints are only inferred for the first 80% of the time series in order to have plenty of runway for projecting the trend forward and to avoid overfitting fluctuations at the end of the time series.
-This default works in many situations but not all, and can be change using the `changepoint_range` argument.
+This default works in many situations but not all, and can be changed using the `changepoint_range` argument.
 For example, `m = Prophet(changepoint_range=0.9)` in Python or `m <- prophet(changepoint.range = 0.9)` in R will place potential changepoints in the first 90% of the time series.

 <a id="adjusting-trend-flexibility"> </a>